LBBStudios/RakNet/README.md

 Other platforms may work, but cannot be guaranteed.

 ## Goals
-* Implement OpenSSL 3.x to replace outdated encryption methods
+* Implement OpenSSL 3.x to replace OpenSSL 1.x being used in the TCPInterface class
+* Remove or refactor old sections of code in order to shrink the total size of the library.
+* Switch to git submodules as much as possible, rather than relying on a different folder.
+* Replace libcat with a different library for security.

 ## Noteworthy changes
 * Removed deprecated code